corrode/corrode.github.io/content/blog/successful-rust-business-adoption-checklist/index.md

     - Consider costs of rollback mechanisms
     - Costs of rollback if the migration fails
     - Contingency funds (allocating a budget for unforeseen expenses)

+{% info(headline="Pro Tip: Get A Detailed Rust Project Plan", icon="crab") %}

+If you're looking for a detailed Rust project plan, **here's a [template](https://corrode.notion.site/8e2457230e75438f95e0620fcf09b034) that I use for my consulting projects**.
+Feel free to duplicate it and adjust it to your needs.

+{% end %}

 ## On Hiring Talent